When I was a child, I was considered to be a super smart daughter of a very poor family — and as a result, I was always lonely.

-Then I started my studies at the university, far from home, far from my high school classmates, far from everyone and everything I knew before.
+Then I started my studies at the university, far from home, far from my high school classmates, far from everyone and everything I had known before.

 I was one of the very few girls, somewhat below 5% of the whole faculty.
 This itself should have been enough to feel special, but I just couldn’t.
 I could not consider this as a positive thing — it was always a kind of “handicap” for me besides many other things.

 I had to work during my studies, while others were focusing on parties, parties and even more parties.

 While I was accepted by my classmates, somehow I did not feel belonging there again.
 I wanted to be like everyone else, but I just couldn’t.

 Actually I did not have the energy to be like everyone else.

 I just could not.

 As a result, instead of having the self-confidence to accept myself, I had more and more confidence over the years that something must be wrong with me.

 I have a beautiful family, with three super smart (and unique) kids.